akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice carried her inside.
 Harold looked up from his chair.
 He saw her empty hands.

-"The purveyors took the King's share," Beatrice said, her voice flat.
+"The purveyors took the King’s share," Beatrice said, her voice flat.
 "The floods took the neighbours' flocks.
 The Abbot took the tithes.
 There is nothing left but skin and bone.
 Nothing but..."

 "Nothing but Goosie," Harold finished.

-He didn't say *your mother's goose*.
+He didn't say *your mother’s goose*.
 He didn't need to.

 ---